The-MAZZTer/DarkForces/README.md

 * Resource validator (verify file format library can load/save files properly, determine compression ratio when resaving files)
 * Dedicated embeddable 3D level preview tool (push new level data to it dynamically, embed it anywhere, etc)

 I want to bring this showcase to other platforms such as WebAssembly.
-This will require dropping the current method of importing/exporting images like PNGs, at least outside of Windows.
-I am still trying to find a suitable method of cross-platform 8-bit PNG loading and saving that preserves the palette.
-I will also need to work around the tool currently expecting full disk access.
+This will require refactoring the code base to remove direct disk access and replacing it with web browser-based file selection.

 ## Lower Priority Tasks

-* Improve compatibility with cross-platform (remove/replace Windows-specific dependencies, remove direct filesystem access, etc)
+* Improve compatibility with cross-platform (remove direct filesystem access, etc)
 * Find a better MIDI soundfont.
 DOSBox's sounds nice...
 * iMUSE support for the music to transition between stalk/fight modes.
 No idea how this works in practice though.
 MIDI/GMID can have "markers" in the music, which IIRC is how it is done, but I've never dug into it.
 In addition there's the question of if the library I'm using can even support that.
 * Load INF data in Level Explorer and do things like play ambient sounds or even add some of the INF logic in.